hashicorp/consul-k8s/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
-about: If you have something you think Consul Helm could improve or add support for.
+about: If you have something you think Consul on Kubernetes could improve or add support for.
 labels: enhancement

 ---